psytext/rosettastats/docs/moderatedMediation.md

 ## R

 In R the function is called moderatedMediationSem, which uses the SEM package Lavaan.
-Example 1 is a mediation model with two mediators and without moderator and is called as follows.
+Example 1 is a mediation model without moderator and with two mediators; this model and is called as follows.

 ```r